Sim-sat/searchFrontEnd/README.md

 This project consists of two main components:

-1. **[Frontend](https://github.com/Sim-sat/searchFrontEnd)**: A React application that provides a feature-rich interface for searching and visualizing data from an intranet.
+1. **[Frontend](https://github.com/Sim-sat/searchFrontEnd)**: A React application that provides an interface for searching and visualizing data from an intranet.
 2. **[Backend](https://github.com/Sim-sat/searchBackEnd.git)**: A Quarkus-based application running on an Azure Virtual Machine (VM) that powers the API and handles data processing.
-The webserver runs in a nginx docker
+The webserver runs in a nginx docker.

 ---